sandyjernigan/Sprint-Challenge--Advanced-CSS/Self-Study.md

 > I really like being about to use variables and escaped strings that can be reused and easily changed.
 Parametric mixins are really awesome as well, coming from working with php and excel macros these remind me of functions.
 The concept that gives me the most trouble is just keeping the right order and syntax, like making sure the parenthesis or semicolon are in the right place.

-## Project Set Up

-Follow these steps to set up your project:

-### Git Set up

-- [ ] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.

-Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
-- [ ] Add your project manager as a reviewer on the pull-request
-- [ ] Your project manager will count the project as complete by merging the branch back into master.

-### Preprocessor Set up

-* [ ] Verify that you have LESS installed correctly by running `lessc -v` in your terminal, if you don't get a version message back, reach out to your project manager for help.
-* [ ] Open your terminal and navigate to your preprocessing project by using the `cd` command
-* [ ] Once in your project's root folder, run the following command `less-watch-compiler less css index.less`
-* [ ] Verify your compiler is working correctly by changing the `background-color` on the `html` selector to `red` in your `index.less` file.
-* [ ] Once you see the red screen, you can delete that style and you're ready to start on the next task

 ## Minimum Viable Product

 Your finished project must include all of the following requirements:

 ### Import LESS Files

-* [ ] Navigate to your `index.less` file.
+* [x] Navigate to your `index.less` file.
 Notice the file is blank.
 You have been asked to use a certain import order.
 That order is as follows:

 ```markdown
 1.variables.less